|

 of which you use, the mix should have a soft, putty-like consistency that spreads easily with a trowel or wide putty knife.

-Mud that runs off the knife is too thin.
 Most drywall has a tapered, or beveled edge.
 Joint compound and tape fill this

 recess, leaving a smooth, flat surface.
 If a sheet has been cut to fit, the edge won’t be tapered.
 You can tape a square